WilZeus/UniMenuForGMod/README.md

 - Credits (hihihihih :))
 - Tutorial (very cool)
 That's all of them.
 If you want to contribute, or fork this, go right for it.
 I won't stop you.

+If you want any feature's added, make a pull request and i'll add it in a later update.